trinker/hclustext/README.md

 `DocumentTermMatrix` to extract the most frequent salient terms.
 These terms can give a sense of the topic being discussed.
 Notice the absence of clusters 1 & 6.
 This is a result of only a single document included in each of the clusters.
+The `term.cutoff` hyperparmeter sets the lower bound on the min-max scaled tf-idf to accept.
+If you don't get any terms you may want to lower this or reduce `min.n`.
+Likewise these two parameters can be raised to eliminate noise.

     get_terms(ca, .075)